This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A kidney transplant may be done if your CKD becomes severe.

 CKD may increase your risk for bleeding and infections.
 It may cause anemia (low number of red blood cells) or problems with your bones.
-Treatments for CKD may cause unpleasant side effects.
 Without treatment, CKD can become life-threatening.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.